Course Description

 - Explore the most current treatment modalities for infiltrative cardiomyopathies, including pharmacologic options, advanced heart failure therapies, and interventional therapies.

-- Understand the selection criteria for ICD and pacemaker implantation.
+- Review the selection criteria for ICD and pacemaker implantation.

 Registration